-Sam Brooks put out a list of his five best comedy specials ever many of you weren’t happy with his choices.
+When Sam Brooks put out a list of his five best comedy specials ever many of you weren’t happy with his choices.
 Here he responds to the criticism.

 Comedy fans get angry when you question the established canon.